Strategies about managing your time

 - If you don’t try, you can protect yourself and keep your dignity.

 - As you hit a setback, the voice might say, “This would have been a snap if you really had talent.”

-- It’s not too late to back out, make excuses, and try to regain your
+- It’s not too late to back out… quick, make excuses!

 As you face criticism:

 - You might hear yourself say, “It’s not my fault.
 It was something or someone else’s fault.”